crypticsy/CheatSheet/README.md

 # CheatSheet

-A collection of cheatsheet that I made while learning stuff.
+A collection of cheat sheet for quick recall for my dumb brain.

 * [Bash](./bash.txt)
 * [Git](./git.txt)